Advent Rising: Story

-Soundtrack

-The Advent Rising Soundtrack of the game was released on June 28, 2005, under record label Sumthing Else Music Works.
-The music was composed by Emmanuel Fratianni and Michael Richard Plowman, whilst the additional music and orchestrations were performed by Laurie Robinson and Tommy Tallarico.

 Development

 The game's overall story was created by Donald and Geremy Mustard.
-The dialog and screenplay, however, was written by Orson Scott Card and Cameron Dayton.
+The dialog and screenplay was written by Orson Scott Card and Cameron Dayton.
 Card's influences are noticeable in the terminology which has been carried over from Ender's Game.
 The terms "vids", "Buggers", and "ansible" are all references from his critically acclaimed novels (though the term ansible was coined by Ursula K. Le Guin, and was not actually added to the script by Card himself, but by Donald Mustard).

 In 2008, Novint announced they are adding Novint Falcon support to this game and will sell it as Ascension Reborn for the Novint Falcon only.

 Reception

 Following its Xbox release, the game received "average" reviews according to the review aggregation website Metacritic.
 The most common complaints were the large number of bugs which caused a range of problems including freezing.
-Another common complaint regarded the difficulty in using the flick targeting system.
+Another common complaint regarded the difficulty in using the targeting system.

 The game visual design choice was noted by several reviewers, pointing out that the characters all appear fairly elongated, although it has been said that this was a deliberate stylistic choice.

 Scott Jones of Maxim gave the game four stars out of five, saying, "The game's unique flick-targeting system—'flick' the right control stick towards an enemy and you're automatically locked on—takes some getting used to, but actually frees up the triggers and face buttons, meaning you've got plenty of options when it's time to dole out ass-bootings."
 Jim Schaefer of Detroit Free Press gave it three stars out of four, saying, "my biggest overall complaint is that the game's camera can be jumpy and jittery, leaving you discombobulated.
 It distracts you from the very good story line and well-done video cut scenes."
 Charles Herold of The New York Times, however, gave it an average review, saying that "Its most interesting aspect is 'flick targeting,' in which you snap your right control stick at an enemy to lock your weapons on it."

 Upon the release of the PC version of the game a few months after the Xbox counterpart, the game was slightly better received, garnering above-average reviews according to Metacritic.
 Many reviewers felt that the months long delay had been put to good use as many of the glitches in the Xbox version had been fixed.
 Framerate was also improved, with slowdowns becoming rarer.
 A free copy of the PC version was included on the DVD release of the 2007 Uwe Boll film Seed.